Inference in Linear Dyadic Data Models with Network Spillovers: Additional Information for the Empirical Illustration

 \subsection{Full Results}

 Table \ref{tbl:EmpiricalApplication:Results:MainAnalysis:StrasbourgTerm7_2} reports the detailed result of the empirical illustration.
 As explained in Section \ref{sec:EmpiricalIllustration:Results}, Panel A reports the estimates of the parameter of interest, while Panel B lists the standard errors based on the different variance estimators.
+In particular, we carry out the estimation using both the network-robust variance estimator with the mean-shifted rectangular kernel, and the one with the Parzen kernel, generating the same estimates.
 Panel C collects the parameter estimates for other covariates accompanied by the standard errors obtained from our proposed variance estimator from equation (\ref{eq:ExogenousRegression:NetworkVarianceEstimator}), and indicates the presence or absence of day-level fixed effects.